StarkArk/The_Long_View_Stocks_Bonds/Readme.md

 # Overview

-And exploration of Edward McQuarrie's novel data set of stock and bond returns going back to 1793.
+An exploration of Edward McQuarrie's novel data set of stock and bond returns going back to 1793.

 Select Questions
-emsp; - Do stocks outperform bonds? emsp; - Are there significant periods where bonds outperformed? emsp; - What are maximum and minimum returns one can expect?
+emsp; - Do stocks outperform bonds? emsp; - Are there significant periods where bonds outperformed? emsp; - What are the maximum and minimum returns one can expect?

 ## Background